Hani1-2/PAISA-BARHAO/README.md

 ## Description
-SmartInvest.AI will provide accessible insights into various investment options tailored to the Pakistani market, including stocks, commodities, and mutual funds.
+PAISA-BARHAO will provide accessible insights into various investment options tailored to the Pakistani market, including stocks, commodities, and mutual funds.
 Through the app, users can gain valuable information and comparisons to make informed investment decisions, promoting financial literacy and inclusion.

 ## Technologies Used
 - Python